-Mothers go on Holidays
+Mothers go on Holiday

-But luxury holidays are not for everyone, so luckily there are lots of other options for the mother and her family.
+But luxury holidays are not for everyone, so luckily there are lots of other options for a mother and her family.
 Caravan holidays, for example, or renting a chalet in Dymchurch.
 And then there are those vouchers you can cut out of The Sun newspaper.
 Let’s not also forget the faithful four-man tent.
 I mean, who doesn’t adore camping with little ones?

 If you would like to find out more about mothers check out tomorrows post.